Anvi1/folder-selector/README.md

 7. Performs session storage of data to cache it session wise, making API calls as minimum as possible since the data is static and not changeable.

+8. After "Including SubFolders" option is enabled, sub-folders will also be checked/unchecked based on the action of parent folder.
+Enabling "Including Subfolder" option will not change the state of current selection but will affect the future actions performed on parent folders.

 ## Development server